Flederossi/Winls/README.md

 # Winls
-A simple implementation of the ls command.
+A simple implementation of the ls command written in dart.